LanceNickel/Gorp/readme.md

 Gorp is licensed under the GNU GPL v3 license.
 The full license text is available in "COPYING".

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-## Upcoming
-Gorp v0.5.0: The Safety Update

-This update will add several safety features to make Gorp safer to run on a system.
-Not only that, but it will add more "nice to have" safety features to prevent your Minecraft servers from clashing into each other.